agorf/feed2email/README.md

 2: http://thechangelog.com/feed/
 ~~~

-**Tip:** feed2email installs `f2e` as a shortcut to the feed2email binary, so
+**Tip:** feed2email installs `f2e` as a symbolic link to the feed2email binary,
-you can use that to avoid typing the whole name every time, e.g.: `f2e list` or
+so you can use that to avoid typing the whole name every time, e.g.: `f2e list`
-even `f2e l`
+or even `f2e l`.

 ### Processing feeds